Bhikkhunī: In Tibetan Buddhism

 Starting with the novice ordination, some may choose to take forty years to gradually arrive at the vows of a fully ordained monastic.
 Others take the getsulma and gelongma vows on the same day and practice as a gelongma from the beginning, as the getsulma vows are included within the gelongma.

+Generally for bhikkhunīs, robes would be maroon with yellow in Tibet.

 In Theravada Buddhism

-The traditional appearance of Theravada bhikkhunis is nearly identical to that of male monks, including a shaved head, shaved eyebrows and saffron robes.
+The traditional appearance of Theravada bhikkhunīs is nearly identical to that of male monks, including a shaved head, shaved eyebrows and saffron robes.
 In some countries, nuns wear dark chocolate robes or sometimes the same colour as monks.
-The tradition flourished for centuries throughout South and Southeast Asia, but appears to have lapsed in the Theravada tradition of Sri Lanka in the 11th century C.E.
+The tradition flourished for centuries throughout South and Southeast Asia, but appears to have lapsed in the Theravada tradition of Sri Lanka in the 11th century CE.
 It apparently survived in Burma to about the 13th century, but died out there too.
-Although the bhikkhuni order is commonly said to have never been introduced to Thailand, Laos, Cambodia or Tibet, there is substantial historical evidence to the contrary, especially in Thailand.
-With the bhikkhuni lineage extinct, no new bhikkhunis could be ordained since there were no bhikkhunis left to give ordination.
+Although the bhikkhunī order is commonly said to have never been introduced to Thailand, Laos, Cambodia or Tibet, there is substantial historical evidence to the contrary, especially in Thailand.
+With the bhikkhunī lineage extinct, no new bhikkhunīs could be ordained since there were no bhikkhunīs left to give ordination.

-For this reason, the leadership of the Theravada bhikkhu Sangha in Burma and Thailand deem fully ordained bhikkhunis as impossible.
+For this reason, the leadership of the Theravada bhikkhu Sangha in Burma and Thailand deem fully ordained bhikkhunīs as impossible.
 "Equal rights for men and women are denied by the Ecclesiastical Council.
-No woman can be ordained as a Theravada Buddhist nun or bhikkhuni in Thailand.
+No woman can be ordained as a Theravada Buddhist nun or bhikkhunī in Thailand.
 The Council has issued a national warning that any monk who ordains female monks will be punished."
-Based on the spread of the bhikkhuni lineage to countries like China, Taiwan, Korea, Vietnam, Japan and Sri Lanka, other scholars support ordination of Theravada bhikkhunis.
+Based on the spread of the bhikkhunī lineage to countries like China, Taiwan, Korea, Vietnam, Japan and Sri Lanka, other scholars support ordination of Theravada bhikkhunīs.

 Without ordination available to them, women traditionally voluntarily take limited vows to live as renunciants.
 These women attempt to lead a life following the teachings of the Buddha.
-They observe 8–10 precepts, but do not follow exactly the same codes as bhikkhunis.
+They observe 8–10 precepts, but do not follow exactly the same codes as bhikkhunīs.
 They receive popular recognition for their role.
 But they are not granted official endorsement or the educational support offered to monks.
 Some cook while others practise and teach meditation.